General PersonnelWorkplace Harassment Prohibited

 301 S. Swift Rd., Addison, IL 60101

-Supervisors, Building Principals, or administrators who receive a report or complaint of harassment must promptly forward the report or complaint to the Nondiscrimination Coordinator or a Complaint Manager.
-A supervisor or administrator who fails to promptly forward a report or complaint may be disciplined, up to and including discharge.
+Any System employee who receives a report or complaint of harassment must promptly forward the report or complaint to the Nondiscrimination Coordinator or a Complaint Manager.
+Any employee who fails to promptly forward a report or complaint may be disciplined, up to and including discharge.

-A violation of this policy may result in discipline, up to and including discharge.
-A violation of this policy by a third party will be addressed in accordance with the authority of the Board in the context of the relationship of the third party to DAOES, i.e., vendor, parent, invitee, etc. Any employee making a knowingly false accusation regarding harassment will likewise be subject to disciplinary action, up to and including discharge.
+A violation of this policy by an employee may result in discipline, up to and including discharge.
+A violation of this policy by a third party will be addressed in accordance with the authority of the Board in the context of the relationship of the third party to the System, e.g., vendor, parent, invitee, etc. Any person making a knowingly false accusation regarding harassment will likewise be subject to disciplinary action, which for an employee may be up to and including discharge.

-An employee's employment, compensation, or work assignment shall not be adversely affected by complaining or providing information about harassment.
-Retaliation against employees for bringing bona fide complaints or providing information about harassment is prohibited (see Board policy 2:260, Uniform Grievance Procedure), and whistleblower protection may be available under the State Officials and Employees Ethics Act (5 ILCS 430/), the Whistleblower Act (740 ILCS 174/), and the Ill.
+An employee’s employment, compensation, or work assignment shall not be adversely affected by complaining or providing information about harassment.
+Retaliation against employees for bringing complaints or providing information about harassment is prohibited (see Board policy 2:260, Uniform Grievance Procedure), and depending upon the law governing the complaint, whistleblower protection may be available under the State Officials and Employees Ethics Act (5 ILCS 430/), the Whistleblower Act (740 ILCS 174/), and the Ill.
 Human Rights Act (775 ILCS 5/).

 An employee should report allegations of retaliation to his/her immediate supervisor, the Building Principal, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.